CDL Training at Roadmaster Drivers School

 - Delivery trucks and utility trucks

-- Or any single vehicle with GVWR of 26,001 lbs. or more, and vehicle is not towing an excess of 10,000 lbs.
-GVWR
+- Any single vehicle with GVWR of 26,001 pounds or more that is not towing an excess of 10,000 pounds GVWR

 How do I get my Commercial Driver's License?

 States are able to issue a CDL license only after a written and driving test have been given by the state or approved testing facility.